carlotatrx/dataprep/readme.md

 No days with less than 3 observations.
 Daily means is weighted average.

+**Kherson**

+I'm only looking until 1825 because afterwards there are different measurements in various places.

+> Two values of air temperature during 1808-February 1825 were recorded every time of measurement, and both of them were digitized.
+These two values of temperature were marked in the paper source as ‘on S’ and ‘on N’, probably meaning ‘on South’ and ‘on
+> North’ walls.
+The differences between these two temperatures are very small.
+Such temperature time series seem to be something like ‘parallel’ measurements.
+However, no detailed information was found regarding these slightly different temperature values.

+I am therefore averaging the 'on S' and 'on N' measurements for a single T measurement.

 **Kyív**

-Out of 1128 days with measurements, 14 days (a 1.24%) had less than 3 observations.
+Out of 1128 days with measurements, 66 days (a 1.83%) had less than 3 observations.
 We simply discard these days.

+> two periods (1820–1822 and 1826–1836) are missing.
+During the whole period, observations were conducted three times per day, though the exact time of the day is reported only since 1837.
+In earlier records, only the fraction of the day (morning, midday and evening) was specified.
+During the period of 1812–1825, only temperature records were reported (in Reaumur degree).

 ### Torino